valueflows/valueflows/mkdocs/docs/concepts/flows.md

 * Accounting totals (quantity) within accounting period (time)

-Quantities can be any needed unit of measure, including counts, volumes, weights, etc.  Time can be a beginning/end time (an interval), or a point in time, or a due date.
+Quantities can be any needed unit of measure, including counts, volumes, weights, etc.  Time can be a beginning/end date-time (an interval), or a point in time, or a due date-time.
 The flows require at least one of those.
 If a point in time is recorded, an application should return that time as the beginning and end time if asked.
+If only date is needed, the time portion can be left as all zeros.

 Note that recipes may need to scale both quantities and calendar times when used to create a plan.